-The Canadian Remembrance Torch project is conducted in the McMaster Manufacturing Research Institute (MMRI), a state-of-the-art applied research, innovation, and manufacturing facility affiliated with the Dept. of Mechanical Engineering.
-The facility is located off-campus, in Hamilton, Ontario.
+The Torch’s Design Team conducts their work in the McMaster Manufacturing Research Institute (MMRI), a state-of-the-art applied research and innovation centre affiliated with the Dept. of Mechanical Engineering.

 Meet The 2024 Team